-3. Identify effective teaching strategies for the teaching of grammar, vocabulary and skills
+4. Become aware of effective teaching strategies for the teaching of grammar, vocabulary and skills

 The module will run over 10 weeks in the Spring term and will involve 2 contact hours each week.
 Each 2 hour workshop session will consist of an element of microteaching, discussion and feedback on that and input on an aspect of ELT.
-Over the course, each student will have 1 opportunity to plan for and teach a lesson to their peers and receive feedback on that.
-When not teaching, students will observe one another.
-Written feedback will be provided.

 Assessment items, weightings and deadlines